Rochedale, Queensland: Geography

-Rochedale is 18.9 km by road south-east of the Brisbane GPO.
+Rochedale is 18.9 km by road south-east of the Brisbane CBD.

-The suburb's western boundary is partially aligned with the Gateway Motorway and Bulimba Creek.

-As Rochedale backs onto the Priest Gully a wildlife corridor has been set up to preserve the local flora and fauna.

 The Brisbane Metro depot for electric buses is located in Rochedale due to its proximity to the South East Busway.
 The 10 hectare site includes a one-megawatt solar power system.

 History

 During convict settlement, explorers passed through the region but it was not until 1865 that the first settlers started farming the area's rich alluvial soil.
 The area takes its name from the Roche family, who emigrated from Ireland to Australia in 1860 and settled in the region.
 The family built a homestead they called Rochedale in 1868.

 Rochedale State School was established at the intersection of Miles Platting Road and Rochedale Road on 1 April 1931.

 In 1956, the Rochedale Scout Group was formed and established a Scout Den on the corner of Grieve and Rochedale Roads.
-This parcel of land was zoned for recreational use by the Queensland Government.
+This parcel of land is zoned for recreational use by the Brisbane City Council.

-During the 1960s residential development took off in the area.
-One local builder, Jack Davey was responsible for some of the new estates off Rochedale Road between Underwood Road and Priestdale Road.
-Some of the street names are family names such as Rhonda Street and Davey Street.
-The family lived in the area until the mid 1990s.

 St Peter's Catholic Primary School was established in 1976 by the Presentation Sisters with an initial enrolment of 44 students.

 Redeemer Lutheran College opened on 4 February 1980 with 56 Year 8 students under headmaster Leslie Robin Kleinschmidt.
 The school was officially opened on 13 April 1980 by Joh Bjelke-Petersen, the Queensland Premier.
 In 1999, a middle school consisting of Years 6 to 8 was created.
 In 2007, a junior school consisting of Years Prep to 5 was added.

 Rochedale State High School opened on 24 January 1983.

-The Rochedale dump began operations in 1991.
-Its establishment was controversial.
+The Rochedale dump began operations in 1991, despite numerous controversies.
 A waste-to-energy facility has been generating electricity since 2004.

-From 2009, Rochedale is expected to experience major growth from 1,200 residents to over 17,000 over the course of 15–20 years.
-This is due to 'The Rochedale Urban Community Development' where bush and farm lands have been approved by the Brisbane City Council to be turned into housing estates.